 In this four-part seminar, learn the art of visible mending, reflecting on the history and practice of repair as you complete a mending project of your own.

 In this textile workshop, join maker and mender Erin Eggenburg for a step-by-step overview of the process of visible mending from start to finish.
 We’ll first delve into a condensed history of mending, comparing historical mending techniques with modern practices and discovering the flavors of our own mending styles.
 After exploring the contours of repair and learning stitching techniques, patching, and pattern transfers through hands-on practice, participants will start their own unique mending projects, reflecting on their relationships with mending and repair as they sew.
 By the end of the course, you’ll not only learn the skills to mend torn or damaged textiles, but also how to transform a mundane chore into a unique and expressive art.

 This course includes four total sessions, each lasting two hours.

-Fall Section A: Meets Saturdays starting November 5, skipping November 26.
+Fall Section A: Meets Tuesdays starting September 5.

 Between sessions, students will be expected to prepare materials for the next session and reflect on their mending process, experiences, projects, and inspirations.